Learning another language is not only learning different words for the same things, but learning another way to think about things.

 Our learners take GCSE French and we are proud to see our numbers increasing year on year, our learners are aware of the benefits of having a European Foreign Language GCSE and through our pre-GCSE awareness week in Year 9, a wealth of information is given about the unlimited possibilities which are open to them beyond their GCSE course.

-- Full GCSE: one Reading and one Listening exam at the end of Year 11, totalling 40% of the total mark as well as preparing two pieces of Writing and two pieces of Speaking weighing 60% of the total mark.
+GCSE: One Reading and one Listening exam at the end of Year 11, totalling 40% of the total mark as well as preparing two pieces of Writing and two pieces of Speaking weighing 60% of the total mark.

-We take a trip to France every year so our learners experience life in a target language country, develop their learning further and widen their horizons.
-Our learners literally shine and exude so much enthusiasm, happiness whilst abroad and every day on their trip, we see a new part of their personality affirming itself.
+There is an educational overseas visit to France every year so our learners experience life in a target language country, develop their learning further and widen their horizons.
+Our learners literally shine and exude so much enthusiasm, happiness whilst abroad and every day we see a new part of their personality affirming itself.
 This helps them gain confidence, perfect life skills, manage money and further their social and interpersonal skills.